March 29th, 2017

 Residents of Albuquerque NM are now allowed to have chickens as pets in their backyard.
 If you're a New Mexican who loves chickens, you can have up to 15 chickens (including 1 rooster) in Albuquerque.
 The restrictions are very low, as the chickens can freely roam the backyard to make their sounds, play, scratch and,.. whatever.

-They've been part of farmyards for about 5,000 years, so chickens have had lots of time evolving into what they are today - a bird that fits very well within our farming industry.
-As far as a bird that doesn't fly very far, it seems to be content just scratch-walking around all day, even thriving within controlled perimeters and in close proximity with humans and other animals.
-Since first being domesticated in Asia from a wild bird known as Red Junglefowl, they are in demand as a backyard farm bird because they are valued as easy keepers and quite useful.
+They've been part of farmyards for about 5,000 years, so chickens have had lots of time evolving into what they are today.
+Indeed, they serve very well within the needs and production of the farming industry.
+And as far as a bird that doesn't fly very far, chickens seem to be content just scratch-walking around all day, even thriving within controlled perimeters.
+When in close proximity with humans and other animals, they are perfectly fine there too, but with the exception of occasional squabbles that break out among themeselves.
+Since first being domesticated in Asia from a wild bird known as Red Junglefowl, they are in demand as a backyard farm bird because they have adapted very well to captivity, and are valued as easy keepers.

 Rosters and hens are both chickens.
 The difference is determined by gender, as a male chicken is a rooster and female chicken is a hen.

 Mating between a roster and hen is not required in order for a hen to lay her eggs.
 Hens lay eggs naturally once they reach a certain age, and will lay an egg approximately every day or so.
 The City of Albuquerque places no restrictions on the number of eggs your chickens can lay.

 The problem with not having a rooster around is that the hen will have her eggs, however, they won't hatch.
 You only need a rooster if you want the eggs to hatch.
 So in order to get those little guys hatched out of their eggshells, the eggs must be fertilized by the male chicken, the rooster.